-This leads to something that should be analyzed at various levels too: reach.
-You might have figured it out by now.
-Through that only channel you are operating, you can only reach a specific target or at least a reduced audience.
+This leads to something that should be analyzed at various levels: reach.
+Through your single channel, you can reach only a specific target or a reduced audience.
 This is level one.
-Let’s move to level two.
-Here is where the problem starts to get more complex.
-You are not even approaching that specific audience across all stages of their customer journey.
-Customers take a multi touch journey, often four to six for most Americans.
+Level two is that you are not even approaching that specific audience across all stages of their customer journey.
+Customers usually take a multi-touchpoint journey – often four to six for most Americans.
 This is the reason why more than 74% of them expect brands to develop a cohesive experience on multiple channels.

-Just picture your own buying process (probably not very different from that, what you can read in all these studies about customers’ behaviour).
-You might look for the product on the Internet, because you are already thinking about buying it, for instance.
-Well, so does your audience, who would easily click on one of your SEM ads too.
-How convenient to impact them right at that stage of their decision making process, isn’t?
+Just picture your own buying process.
+You might look for the product on the Internet because you are already thinking about buying it.
+Well, so does your audience, who could easily click on one of your SEM ads.
+Isn’t it more convenient to impact them right at that stage of their decision-making process?

-They might just spend some time on Facebook and suddenly see something they had no idea about.
-Though, turns out, they love it and they want to have it now.
-They feel the urge to integrate it in their lives the same way that your ad was integrated in their social experience.
+They might just spend some time on Facebook and suddenly see something they had no idea about butwhich they love and want to buy.
+They feel the urge to integrate it into their lives the same way that your ad was integrated into their social experience.

 Every channel has a function

-In other words: each and every single channel allows you to target different audience types.
-Also, they have different functions and effects on your customers.
+In other words: each separate channel allows you to target different audience types.
+They have different functions and effects on your customers.
 They trigger different reactions depending on the different cognitive and emotional moments of their purchasing process.
-This is the third level of complexity: “multiple channels” also means “multiple moments”.
+This is the third level of complexity: “multiple channels” also means “multiple moments.”

-Apart from the specific strategic faux pas, there is a potential issue that many advertisers tend to overlook or else play down.
+Apart from the specific strategic faux pas, there is a potential issue that many advertisers tend to overlook or play down.
 It affects every single aspect of the operation and the strategy.
-Brands often decide to keep doing the same thing.
-On their one channel.
-With their one agency or marketing partner because it works fine right now.
+Brands often decide to keep doing the same thing on their one channel with their one agency or marketing partner because it works right now.
 However, this is the easiest way to never find out what else could be working now and in the future.
-Even bringing better results.
+Results could be even better!

-Being in the comfort zone literally suppresses the brand’s capacity to adapt, evolve and innovate, to overcome challenges and issues because it has lost perspective and important information.
+Being in the comfort zone literally suppresses the brand’s capacity to adapt, evolve, innovate and overcome challenges because it has lost perspective.